preciofishbone/OmniaDocsG2/blocks/team-collaboration-rollup/index.rst

 .. image:: adjust-filters.png

-Here are a common setup for filters, with a search box and filters for Project Manager, Modified and Project Type:
+Here is a common setup for filters, with a search box and filters for Project Manager, Modified and Project Type:

 .. image:: team-rollup-filter-example.png